 Early-stage oral cancer is often painless and goes undetected.
 Every dental checkup should include a six-step screening.

-- Early signs of oral cancer include a mouth sore that doesn’t heal quickly, a change in color or texture of the oral tissue or one-sided pain in mouth or ear.
+- Early signs of oral cancer include a persistent mouth sore, a change in color or texture of the oral tissue or one-sided pain in mouth or ear.